cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

 message SignDocAux {
     bytes body_bytes = 1;
     // PublicKey is included in SignDocAux :
-    // 1. as a special case for multisig public keys to be described later
+    // 1. as a special case for multisig public keys.
+For multisig public keys,
-    // in this document
+    // the signer should use the top-level multisig public key they are signing
+    // against, not their own public key.
+This is to prevent against a form
+    // of malleability where a signature could be taken out of context of the
+    // multisig key that was intended to be signed for
     // 2. to guard against scenario where configuration information is encoded
     // in public keys (it has been proposed) such that two keys can generate
     // the same signature but have different security properties